Oru Adaar Love: Plot

-The story revolves around the journey of Higher secondary school kids from the time they first meet in class 11 until their passing out in class 12.
+The story revolves around the journey of Higher Secondary School kids from the time they first meet in class 11 until their passing out in class 12.
 Roshan woos Priya with the help of Gadha and his other friends.
-One evening Roshan and his friends get drunk and a friend of Roshan accidentally sends blue film videos from Roshan's phone to the school's WhatsApp group.
+One evening Roshan and his friends get drunk and one of them accidentally sends explicit videos from Roshan's phone to the school's WhatsApp group.
+Roshan ends up being ridiculed by fellow schoolmates and gets suspended for a week by the School's Principal.
+But he still accepts it all instead of blaming his friend for it.
 This causes a rift between Roshan and Priya.
+She tells him that she's breaking up with him.
+But thanks to Gadha, a Police SI helps Roshan in getting his suspension cancelled soon.

-Roshan and Gadha then pretend to be in love to make Priya jealous but they end up having feelings for each other.
+Roshan and Gadha then pretend to be in love to make Priya jealous, but they end up having feelings for each other.
 Priya approaches Roshan and says that she has forgiven him and they can start to be in a relationship again.
 But Roshan is unable to forget Gadha, which comes to be known by Priya.
 Heartbroken, she tells Roshan that Gadha can be a perfect partner for him, not Priya and they end their relationship.

 On graduation day, Roshan decides to propose Gadha on top of the mountain.
 Just as Roshan is about to propose to Gadha, they are attacked by a bunch of goons who were antagonized by Roshan and Gadha earlier as part of an eve teasing incident.
-Gadha is about to be raped and Roshan gets thrashed brutally.
+Gadha is about to be raped and Roshan gets thrashed brutally to death.
 The film ends there while Roshan and Gadha have flashbacks of their lives with each other.